 Mutual Fund Agents with a thorough knowledge of debt markets and equity are always in demand in the finance sector.
 The industry offers various career opportunities in wide-ranging areas such as Marketing, Investments, Product Development, HR, Sales and Compliance across different management levels.
 A Mutual Fund Agent can also generate revenue sources for themselves through some specific Commission Structures.
 This way, they can opt for additional earnings by working independently.
 Here are the major two commission structures commonly practised by Mutual Fund Agents:

 - Upfront Commission: This is sold to the agents on the successful first sale of plans and is a part of the total expenses.
-As a Mutual Fund Agent, you will be entitled to this commission after the completion of fresh investment.
+As a Mutual Fund Agent, you will be entitled to this commission after the completion of a fresh investment.

-- Trail Commission: This is considered as the principal mode of earning for Mutual Fund Agents.
+- Trail Commission: This is considered the principal mode of earning for Mutual Fund Agents.
 You are entitled to this commission till the time your client remains an investor in the mutual fund.
-It is calculated on the basis of percentage of your asset under management.
+It is calculated on the basis of the percentage of your asset under management.

 Hopefully, this blog has directed you in the right direction regarding the question of how to become a Mutual Fund Agent.
 If you want to know more about the career prospects in Mutual Funds, get in touch with the experts at Leverage Edu to explore this specialised field as well as the diverse prospects it offers.